jjmacky/lm-toolkit/docs/prompt_dictionary/chain_of_thought/step_back.md

 Zheng, H. S., Mishra, S., Chen, X., Cheng, H. T., Chi, E. H., Le, Q. V., & Zhou, D. (2024).
 Take a Step Back: Evoking Reasoning via Abstraction in Large Language Models. [arXiv preprint arXiv:2310.06117v2](https://arxiv.org/abs/2310.06117).

 ## Prompting
-The Step-Back Prompting template instructs the model to first generate a more abstract question related to the original query, and then use this abstraction to guide its reasoning.
+The Step-back Prompting template instructs the model to first generate a more abstract question related to the original query, and then use this abstraction to guide its reasoning.
 The template consists of two main parts:
 1. Step-back prompt:
 - Ask the model to generate a more general or high-level question related to the original query.